rcde1fin/p22.41/README.md

   * Rating date
   * Rating button<sup>2<br>
 * A session supervisee dataset is created and stored to a variable
-* The variable containing the supervisee dataset is modified after each rating and used for subsequent index rendering
+* The variable containing the supervisee dataset is modified after each rating and used for subsequent index page rendering

 \
 When rating button is clicked<sup>2